SetoKibah/SetoKibah/README.md

-# :wave: Hello, I'm Bradley!

-- :books: I'm a self-taught programmer, started in December of 2020.
-I have a huge interest in automation in its various forms.
-   - Most recently, I've been experimenting with algorithmic trading and working with API's, as well as developing my own machine learning projects and data science components.
-   - I also have an interest in augmenting my daily life, be it by automation of tedious tasks, or supplementing others with additional daily data, macros, etc.
+Bradley [Your Last Name, if you're comfortable adding it]

+🔍 About Me
+I am a programmer with a passion for automation and data science, initiating my journey into the world of code in December 2020.
+My expertise ranges from algorithmic trading and API integration to machine learning and data science projects.
+Everyday, I'm driven to enhance efficiency, whether it's automating tasks or deriving insights from data.

+🛠️ Skills & Expertise

+Languages: Proficient in Python and C/C++.
+Familiar with Javascript, R, CSS, and continually expanding my repertoire.
+Specializations: Data analysis, web scraping, database management, data security, and GUI development.
+🌱 Current Learning Goals

-- :chess_pawn: I’m currently learning R, CSS, Javascript, and always more Python.
+Deepen proficiency in R, CSS, Javascript, and Python.
-  - In particular, I'm focusing on data analysis more recently, and in different techniques for webscraping, data parsing, database management, and sanitizing for security.
-  - My checklist of goals I'm working toward are below.
-    - [x] Be comfortable with Python.
-    - [x] Be comfortable with Javascript.
-    - [x] Have a working knowledge of R.
-    - [ ] Get a personal website running.
-    - [x] Have a positive trading algorithim.
+Develop a positive trading algorithm.
-    - [ ] Be comfortable creating a GUI.
+Launch a personal website.
-    - [ ] Create a mobile application.
+Design a mobile application.
-    - [x] Learn Arduino.
-    - [x] Get a Raspberry Pi running a 24/7 process.
-    - [ ] Get a job in tech.

-- :technologist: I’m looking to collaborate on projects that fit my interest, especially if it's something that I can learn something new from!
-  - I feel most comfortable in finding issues in Python and C/C++, but I'd be open to learning a new language for a project too.
-- 📫 I use the following platforms and can be reached at any time!
+Dive into hardware with Arduino and Raspberry Pi.
+Secure a role in the tech industry.
+🤝 Collaboration
+I'm eager to collaborate on projects aligning with my interests and expertise.
+If there's an opportunity to learn and innovate, count me in!

+📞 Connect With Me

-   - Discord: Seto_Kibah#8401
+Discord: Seto_Kibah#8401
-   - Twitter: @KibahSeto
+Twitter: @KibahSeto
 <!---
 SetoKibah/SetoKibah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.